Seeing the world through different hues

 There is a system and it’s called Colour Universal Design (CUD).

 Color Universal Design (CUD) is a user-oriented design system that ensures that graphical information is conveyed accurately to people with various types of color vision, including people with color blindness.https://medium.com/all-about-analytics/color-universal-design-cud-for-business-intelligence-dashboards-ec2f1c790bab

-Photoshop, for example, supports CUD (Color Universal Design) through some of its proofing features, which can simulate color blindness.
+Photoshop and Illustrator, for example, support Color Universal Design through some of its proofing features, which can simulate color blindness.
 This feature allows the designer to see a simulation of different types of color blindness, so he can design a universal experience.